Tackle your most complex challenges with creative problem solving

 - Individuals looking for a fresh problem-solving perspective

-- Healthcare/Global health leaders, management consultants, human resources professionals and team leaders, business & finance leaders
+- Health care and global health leaders, management consultants, human resources professionals and team leaders, business & finance leaders

 - Learn how to guide key stakeholders in the process of design thinking in a co-creative challenge